Opern Air

 No, riding bicycles, scooters or e-bikes is prohibited on the event grounds.

-No, baby carriages are not permitted on the event grounds for safety reasons.
+For safety reasons, baby carriages are also not permitted on the event grounds.
 Please also note that the concert is not an explicit event for children.

 No, dogs or other animals are not permitted.